NFSC - Nutrition and Food Science

 Prerequisite: NFSC440; and permission of AGNR-Nutrition and Food Science department.

-NFSC491 Issues and Problems in Dietetics (3 Credits)
+NFSC491 Professional Issues and Opportunities in Dietetics (3 Credits)

 A capstone course for dietetics majors.
 Students will integrate knowledge and theory of nutrition, food, management, psychology, and social behaviors necessary to support quality dietetic practice.
 Working in teams, students will participate in case studies, simulated situations and community projects.
 Individuals and groups will present cases as well as papers on published research.

-Prerequisite: NFSC350; and permission of AGNR-Nutrition and Food Science department.
+Prerequisite: Minimum of C- in NFSC350 and permission of Nutrition and Food Science Dietetics program.